Kruthiksp/Java8/README.md

 	Map<String, Product>, where:
 	key -> product's category
 	value -> product with the highest rating in that category
+87. Write a custom collector that collects a stream of strings into a Map<Integer, List<String>>,
+	where: key -> length of the string value -> list of all strings of that length, sorted in alphabetical order.
 </pre>

 <!-- <h2>Bonus Problem Statements</h2>